Rooh Afza: History

-Rooh Afza was founded by Hamdard's founder Hakim Hafiz Abdul Majeed in Old Delhi, British India.
+Rooh Afza was founded by Hamdard's founder Hakim Hafiz Abdul Majeed in Ghaziabad, British India, and launched from the nearby city of Old Delhi.
 In 1906, he wanted to create a herbal mix that would help Delhi's people stay cool in the summer.
 He selected herbs and syrups from traditional Unani medicine and created a drink that would help counter heat strokes and prevent dehydration in people.
 An artist, Mirza Noor Ahmad, designed the labels of Rooh Afza in many colours in 1910.
 Progress in development and refining the original recipe continued all along until the final drink emerged.

 After Majeed's death 15 years later, his wife Rabea Begum established a charitable trust in the name of herself and her two sons.

 Following the partition of India in 1947, while the elder son, Hakim Abdul Hameed, stayed in independent India - the younger son, Hakim Mohammad Saeed, migrated to the newly created state of Pakistan on 9 January 1948 and started a separate Hamdard Company from two rooms in the Arambagh area of Karachi.
 Hamdard Pakistan finally became profitable in 1953.
 Hakim Mohammad Said had opened a branch of Hamdard in the former East Pakistan.
 According to Hakim Mohammad Said's daughter, Sadia Rashid, chairperson of Hamdard Pakistan in 2019, her father gifted the business to the people of Bangladesh after their independence from Pakistan in 1971.

-In 2010, chef Nita Mehta and Indian film actress Juhi Chawla were hired for promotional activities by Hamdard Laboratories to create new mocktail and dessert recipes for Rooh Afza, their all-season summer drink, which was used in a new marketing campaign.
+In 2010, Indian chef Nita Mehta and Indian film actress Juhi Chawla were hired for promotional activities by Hamdard Laboratories to create new mocktail and dessert recipes for Rooh Afza, their all-season summer drink, which was used in a new marketing campaign.

+Indian company Dabur produces Rooh Afza under the brand 'Sherbat-i-Azam'.

+In 2018, the Pure Food Court of Bangladesh fined the company's Bangladeshi arm 400,000 taka (USD) for publishing misleading advertisements, specifically around the claim that the drink contains 35 different fruit juices.